 The Prairie Guards are Charter Donor's of Freedom's Frontier National Heritage Area.
 Through their efforts Mount Mitchell and the Topeka/Fort Riley Road have been recognized by the National Park Service's Network To Freedom program as authenticated Underground Railroad sites.

-The Prairie Guards are fulfilling the wishes of W. I. Mitchell, Mt.
-Mitchell's donor, creating a public park where schoolchildren and visitors can learn the stories of the men and women who made Kansas a free state in the struggle to end slavery.
+The Prairie Guards are fulfilling the wishes of W. I. Mitchell (Will), Mount Mitchell's donor, creating a public park where schoolchildren and visitors can learn the stories of the men and women who made Kansas a free state in the struggle to end slavery.

 The Prairie Guards are gratefull fo the working relationships they have formed with the Kansas State Historical Society, Wabaunsee Township Board, Wabaunsee County Commissioners, Westar Energy Green Team, Kansas Trails Council, Freedom's Frontier National Heritage Area, Pottawatomie Economic Development Council, Wabaunsee County Economic Development Committee, Flint Hills Regional Council, Flint Hills Discovery Center, The Native Stone Scenic Byway Committee, The National Park Service, The Kansas Department of Wildlife, Parks and Tourism, The Citizens Band Potawatomi Nation, Symphony in the Flint Hills, Kansas Explorers Club, Oregon/California Trail Association, Konza Prairie, and USD 329.